A pectoralis minor that harbors trigger points may be, among others, responsible for pain at the front of your shoulder and your chest.

 With a ball you can exert a lot of pressure, which sometimes is needed to release the muscle.

-Still, you need a blank space at a wall and have to do some “massage gymnastics” in order to get the ball on the muscle.
+Still, you need a blank space at a wall and need to do some “massage gymnastics” in order to get the ball on the muscle.

 As always, I recommend saving them whenever possible and using other tools for massage.